 Syringe Services Programs

-Syringe services programs (SSP), also known as syringe exchange programs (SEP), have existed and been studied extensively in the United States since 1988.Community-based SSPs provide access to sterile needles and syringes free of cost, facilitate safe disposal of used needles and syringes and offer safer injection education.
+Syringe Services Programs (SSP), also known as Syringe Exchange Programs (SEP), have existed and been studied extensively in the United States since 1988.Community-based SSPs provide access to sterile needles and syringes free of cost, facilitate safe disposal of used needles and syringes and offer safer injection education.
 SSPs in Kentucky also provide participants with access to critical services and programs, including substance use disorder treatment programs; overdose prevention education; screening, care and treatment for HIV and viral hepatitis; prevention of mother-to-child transmission; hepatitis A and hepatitis B vaccination; screening for other sexually transmitted diseases and tuberculosis; partner services; and other medical, social and mental health services.

-SB 192 impacts KRS 218A.500
+Senate Bill 192 impacts KRS 218A.500

-KY SEP Guidelines (Long Version)
+KY SSP Guidelines (Long Version)

-KY SEP Guidelines (Short Version)
+KY SSP Guidelines (Short Version)

 KYSSPMap Website 6.2.23.png